 Direct mail enjoys some of the best response rates of any communications channel.
 According to the most recent ANA Response Report, house lists produced a 9% response with direct mail, while prospect lists achieved a 5% return.

 That sounds pretty impressive, especially to marketers considering how to spend their budgets.
 Because we’re living in the Digital Age, it’s sometimes tempting to think of direct mail as passe, with nothing new to offer to today’s audiences.

 But here’s the thing.

-Technology – the factor that supposedly doomed mail and all things print – actually helps make direct mail work better now than ever before.
+Technology – the factor that supposedly doomed mail and all things print – actually helps make direct mailers effective more now than ever before.

 To understand how, consider direct mail’s advantages over the competition.

 Digital channels can use some of the same response-building tricks that direct mail has, like eye-catching images, or intriguing subject lines instead of teasers.

 Direct mail is tangible – it’s ink on paper – and so it immediately compels attention compared to a digital message.